Poent/esp-env-sensor/README.md

 );

 ```
 > When Row Level Security is enabled you can still query the data from Grafana or other backends by creating additional policies (e.g., `for select`) scoped to the roles you use for analytics connections.

+## Grafana Setup

+[TODO] -> grafana dashboard configuration is included under "grafana\ESP32 Sensors-dashboard.json".
+Setting up grafana, connecting it to Supabase, and loading the dashboard layout is not currently described in the project.

 ## Hardware